About Us | Our Approach | Our Team | Contact Us | News

 Mathematical concepts cover numerical, algebraic, geometrical, statistical, probabilistic, and analytical concepts.
 Students should develop the mathematics ideas in depth and as an integrated whole.

 Attitudes refer to the affective aspects of mathematics learning such as:

 - Interest in learning mathematics

 - Confidence in using mathematics

 Mathematical skills include procedural skills for numerical calculation, algebraic manipulation, spatial visualization, data analysis, measurement, use of mathematical tools, and estimation.

 Smart Programmes have been designed and fine-tuned based on real environment observations, quantifiable impact research, and learning psychology, hence robust and highly-effective.
 It comprises four standalone but complementary modules delivered through specific learning paths for Pre-School, Primary & Secondary.

 Beyond teaching students all-important math & science concepts and skills, our customized programmes help them build number sense by showing them just how numbers work.
 Students can underperform in mathematics/science because they find it boring or they can’t remember all the rules, concepts and format required to answer science questions.

-The Singapore method, which SMART Math & Science adapt, of the teaching develops pupils’ mathematical and science ability and confidence without having to resort to memorizing procedures to pass tests – making subjects more engaging and interesting.
+The Singapore method, which Smart English, Math, Science and Malay adapt, of the teaching develops pupils’ study ability and confidence without having to resort to memorizing procedures to pass tests – making subjects more engaging and interesting.